ktpm489/pdf-lib-patch/README.md

 ## Fontkit Installation

-`pdf-lib` relies upon a sister module to support embedding custom fonts: [`@pdf-lib/fontkit`](https://www.npmjs.com/package/@pdf-lib/fontkit).
+'pdf-lib-patch' relies upon a sister module to support embedding custom fonts: [`@pdf-lib/fontkit`](https://www.npmjs.com/package/@pdf-lib/fontkit).
 You must add the `@pdf-lib/fontkit` module to your project and register it using `pdfDoc.registerFontkit(...)` before embedding custom fonts (see the [font embedding example](#embed-font-and-measure-text)).
 This module is not included by default because not all users need it, and it increases bundle size.

 Installing this module is easy.
-Just like `pdf-lib` itself, `@pdf-lib/fontkit` can be installed with `npm`/`yarn` or as a UMD module.
+Just like 'pdf-lib-patch' itself, `@pdf-lib/fontkit` can be installed with `npm`/`yarn` or as a UMD module.

 ### Fontkit NPM Module